AlejandroMiamiProject/JACSB2019/README.md

 # JACSB2019
 **OurMeta App**

+*Hello World!*
-*Hello World* This is our MetaApp!
+This is our MetaApp!
 ___________________________________________________________________________________________________________________________________________

 There are a couple of things you can do here.